jxmot/ESP8266-RCWL0516/README.md

 # ESP8266-RCWL0516

 This is an ESP8266 project that uses a RCWL0516 microwave presence sensor.
 The code is capable of either polling the sensor or by using interrupts.
+The circuit utilizes *opto-coupling* to isolate the sensor from the ESP8266.

 # History